CMitchell5619/student-workbook/src/reflections/wk3/quiz3.md

 <!-- enter you answer in the space below -->

 ```
+It's a method of seperating data sets by use and funtion, both to protect it from the client level and keep it from becoming too interdependent.
 ```

 **4.** What does the S stand for in the `SOLID` principles?